Cadecraft/remslice/README.md

 ```

 - `tip` creates a new tip with the given nickname that links to the given file path
+    - Because file paths come as the last argument, spaces in them *are* allowed naturally; do not use quotes around paths.
+This also means spaces *cannot* be used in tip nicknames; consider underscores or dashes.
+Capitalization is allowed and preserved.
 ```
 tip tipname C:/MyFolder/thing.txt
 tip anothertip C:/Other/Path/anotherthing.txt